matthieu-str/data_story/index.md

 <p align="justify">These curves have similar shapes.
 First, one can observe that the number of travelers decreases with the distance.
 But reaching a certain distance, the number of travelers stops decreasing.
 We can interpret this by saying that when people are traveling in a relatively close zone around them, a majority of them stays close to their home locations.
 But, once the trip is very far away, the distance does not matter so much as it is already very large.</p>

-<p align="justify">About languages :
-    - about *18.65%* of travels are done in a same-language country for the Brightkite dataset
-    - about *14.21%* of travels are done in a same-language country for the Gowalla dataset
+<p align="justify">About languages : *18.65%* of travels are done in a same-language country for the Brightkite dataset and *14.21%* of travels are done in a same-language country for the Gowalla dataset

 This is a lot given the fact that *5.82%* of the selected countries have the same language for the Gowalla dataset and *6.75%* for the Brightkite dataset. </p>